websanova/vue-auth/README.md

 * From the front end we can't really do any "real" authentication.
 It's simply a check to see it users role and the routes roles match up.
 From there we can allow the route to process or we can redirect accordingly.
 * This is done by intercepting each route and checking if the user is already logged in.
 This is done by simply checking if a token exists.
 * If a token exists a few things can happen.
-But by default there will be two requests sent.
-One is to refresh the token (this is based on best practice).
-Second is to fetch the user.
+For one we would attempt to fetch the users data.
+The second part deals with refreshing the token which has a few strategies and is discussed in the next section.
 * Typically a user will be fetched each time to make sure we have the latest user data.
 * After the user is fetched the plugin will process into a "loaded" state.
 This should be checked via the "$auth.ready()" method.
 At this point we will know if we have a valid token and user.
 * From here we can use the `$auth.check()` function to show hide various parts of our interface.